aedenmurray/conductive/docs/router.md

 ## Advantages:

-- The return value of the `handler` is used as the response to the user if no response has been sent.
+- The return value of the `handler` is used as the response to the user _if no response has been sent_.
 - You may use `async` functions for both the `handler` & `middleware` functions.
 - Schema validation is built-in with the use of the `schema` option.